openwisp/openwisp-radius/docs/user/social_login.rst

     The social login feature is disabled by default.

-    In order to enable this feature you have to follow the :ref:`setup instructions <setup_social_login>` below and then activate it via :ref:`global setting or from the admin interface
+    In order to enable this feature you have to follow the :ref:`setup instructions <radius_setup_social_login>` below and then activate it via :ref:`global setting or from the admin interface
     <openwisp_radius_social_registration_enabled>`.

 Social login is supported by generating an additional temporary token